isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/native-pdf-publishing.md

 # Native PDF Publishing

-With AEM Guides, you can generate PDFs of individual topics or a map file.
-You can customize and use PDF templates while generating the Native PDF output.
-You can create and design page layouts to present the various sections in the PDF output.
+With AEM Guides, you can generate PDFs of individual topics or a map file using the Native PDF output generation feature.
+You can customize and use PDF templates while generating the PDF output.
+You can create and design page layouts to present the various sections in the PDF output as per your requirements.

-AEM Guides supports language variables to help you define localized strings.
-It allows you to define styles for various elements present in your PDF output.
-You also can work with CSS directly to create advanced page layouts.
+In addition, AEM Guides also support language variables to help you define localized strings.
+It also allows you to define styles for various elements present in your PDF output.
+If you are an advanced user, you also can work with CSS directly to create advanced page layouts.

 For more details, view the following:
 * [PDF Template](../native-pdf/pdf-template.md)